Jarabacoa, Dominican Republic: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types A, B and C. Take care to pick the necessary type.
-The vast majority of adapters on sale are simply plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A, B and C. Ensure that you choose the necessary kind.
+The vast majority of adapters that you can buy are simply plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most countries.

 What to wear/what to pack: